aminbiography/Google-Cybersecurity-Professional-Certificate/Course - 5 - Assets, Threats, and Vulnerabilities/Module - 4 README.md

 **Answer:**
 Social engineering exploits human behavior to bypass security.
 **Examples:**
-- Phishing
+- Phishing &#8594; A type of cyber attack where attackers send fraudulent emails to trick people into revealing sensitive information.
-- Smishing
+- Smishing &#8594; Phishing via SMS text messages, aiming to steal personal data or spread malware.
-- Vishing
+- Vishing &#8594; Voice phishing; attackers use phone calls to impersonate legitimate entities and extract confidential information.
-- Baiting
+- Baiting &#8594; Involves offering something enticing (like free software or USB drives) to lure victims into a trap that leads to malware or data theft.
-- Quid pro quo
+- Quid pro quo &#8594; An attacker offers a service or benefit (like IT help) in exchange for access or information, often under false pretenses.
-- Tailgating
+- Tailgating &#8594; A physical security breach where someone follows an authorized person into a restricted area without proper credentials.
-- Spear phishing
+- Spear phishing &#8594; A targeted phishing attack aimed at a specific individual or organization, using personal details to appear legitimate.
-- Whaling
+- Whaling &#8594; A type of spear phishing that targets high-level executives or important figures in an organization.

 ---